-development required at Stafford the following tables identifies the potential sites available for housing within and outside of the (net) new houses in Stafford Borough, of which 7,000 should be at Stafford, over the Plan period to 2026 (1).
+South Stafford refers to land in South Staffordshire District development required at Stafford the following tables identifies the potential sites available for housing within and outside of the new houses in Stafford Borough, of which 7,000 should be at Stafford, over the Plan period to 2026 (1).
 To reflect the scale of Residential Development Boundary.
-The LDF's Core Strategy document will make policy decisions and strategic allocations in order As previously stated the Regional Plan called the Regional Spatial Strategy - Phase 2 Revision currently make provision for 10,100 to guide future growth requirements for the Borough.
+The LDF's Core Strategy document will make policy decisions and strategic allocations in order As previously stated the Regional Plan called the Regional Spatial Strategy - Phase 2 Revision made provision for 10,100 (net) to guide future growth requirements for the Borough.